History of the ToN

 About Us: Rooted in the Land Since 1916

 The Tent of Nations stands on a 100-acre (about 400 dunams) family farm named Daher’s Vineyard, located about six miles (about 10 km) southwest of Bethlehem in the West Bank.
-The land was purchased in 1916 by the Nassar family, and the family holds original registrations and deed documents dating from the Ottoman era, through the British Mandate (registration in 1924-25), and Jordanian administration.
+The land was purchased more than 100 years ago by the Nassar family, and the family holds original registrations and deed documents dating from the British Mandate (registration in 1924-25), and Jordanian administration.

-The farm is surrounded on all sides by illegal, under international law, Israeli settlements, including those in the Gush Etzion settlement bloc, and has faced repeated settlement-road encroachments, bulldozing and burning of orchards, and access restrictions.
-In the Spring of 2024, the most recent outpost began with containers.
-Now, in the Fall of 2025, there are around five families in fully fitted homes, with continued construction of new builds taking place daily.
-This outpost is merely feet from the farm’s fence.
+The farm is surrounded on all sides by Israeli settlements, including those in the Gush Etzion settlement block. the farm has faced repeated road encroachments, bulldozing and burning of orchards, and access restrictions.

 Since the Nassar family began the re-registration process for their land, the case has been repeatedly delayed and deferred by the Israeli authorities.
 In 2019, the family finally received confirmation that their application was complete, but progress stalled again.
 A meeting of the Israeli Registration Committee in February 2021 was meant to determine the next steps; since then, no official results have been released.